sondregj/boml/versions/en/toml-v0.5.0.md

     name = "plantain"
 ```

-The above TOML maps to the following JSON.
+The above BOML maps to the following JSON.

 ```json
 {